What Does Osha Approved Prescription Safety Glasses Mean?

 OSHA Prescription Safety Glasses: Wear or Despair

 If you wear corrective lenses or contacts, you’ll want prescription safety glasses to protect your eyes while you’re at work.
 Trying to put goggles over your glasses is uncomfortable, so uncomfortable that most people are going to opt to not wear them.
+This is a major problem, because you’ll be placing your vision on the line if you go to work sans protective eyewear.

 How Do I Know If My Safety Glasses Are OSHA Approved?